aws-samples/aws-modernization-with-exasol/content/4_TransformationVisualization/35_QuicksightAndExasolDataset.md

 {{% notice info %}}
 There is an important reason why we decide to create views on the database instead of defining complex datasets on the client side.
-Not only simplicity or performance of the Data Wartehouse implementaion is ruling our design decision, but also the fact that tools for <i>Data Warehouse Automation or Data Warehouse Design</i> implement changes on the database, not on the client application.
+Not only simplicity or performance of the Data Warehouse implementaion is ruling our design decision, but also the fact that tools for _Data Warehouse Automation or Data Warehouse Design_ implement changes on the database, not on the client application.
 {{% /notice %}}

 {{% notice info %}}